-The regulation of harvesting of overland flows is being implemented through the issuing of Floodplain Harvesting Licences.
+The regulation of harvesting of overland flows is being implemented through the issuing of floodplain harvesting licences.
 These licences limit the amount of water that water users can take from the floodplain either as the result of overbank flows or rainfall-runoff that enters or is generated upon the licence holder's property.

-Figure 14 shows the area potentially covered by overland flow from breakout locations.
-Major irrigation properties are shown in Figure 7.
+Figure 14 shows the areas (breakout zones) potentially covered by overland flow from breakout locations.
+Major irrigation areas are shown in Figure 7.